 The Arizona Education and Training Voucher (ETV) is a federally funded grant used to support foster youth who have aged out of the foster care system and who are enrolled in college, university and vocational training programs.
 Students may receive up to $5,000 a year based on their cost of attendance.
 They must enroll before their 21st birthday and may continue to receive support until age 23.
 Funds may be used for tuition, housing, books, student loan repayments and qualified living expenses.

 In 2013, then Governor Jan Brewer signed into law a bill to help Arizona’s foster youth earn a college degree by offering them free tuition.
-This program uses a combination of federal grants and scholarships, and institutional aid to cover the full amount of Arizona resident undergraduate tuition and fees.
-For more information contact the Financial Aid Office.
+This five-year pilot program uses a combination of federal grants and scholarships, and institutional aid to cover the full amount of Arizona resident undergraduate tuition and fees.

 Arizona Leveraging Educational Assistance Partnerships (AzLEAP)